dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 - `Detached` entities are not being tracked by the <xref:Microsoft.EntityFrameworkCore.DbContext>.
 - `Added` entities are new and have not yet been inserted into the database.
 This means they will be inserted when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called.
 - `Unchanged` entities have _not_ been changed since they were queried from the database.
 All entities returned from queries are initially in this state.
 - `Modified` entities have been changed since they were queried from the database.
-This means they will be updated when SaveChanges is called.
+This means, they will be updated when SaveChanges is called.
 - `Deleted` entities exist in the database, but are marked to be deleted when SaveChanges is called.

 EF Core tracks changes at the property level.
 For example, if only a single property value is modified, then a database update will change only that value.
 However, properties can only be marked as modified when the entity itself is in the Modified state.
-(Or, from an alternate perspective, the Modified state means that at least one property value has been marked as modified.)
+(Or, from an alternate perspective, the Modified state means, that at least one property value has been marked as modified.)

 The following table summarizes the different states: